 And that is how we came to be here, in a three-bed apartment (£130 per week, win!) by the beach.
-(If you’d like to see posts on our budget and our travel costs, let me know in the comments).
+See how much we spend in a month living in Bali here.

-We don’t have a set daily routine but often we’ll try and get a workout in after breakfast; the kids join in and are already putting me to shame with their pull-ups from the tree in the front yard.
+We don’t have a set daily routine (check out a normal day in our life here and see one where that wasn’t so fabulous) but often we’ll try and get a workout in after breakfast; the kids join in and are already putting me to shame with their pull-ups from the tree in the front yard.
 Then I’ll work until the afternoon while the kids do art, reading, playing and watching zombies eat plants or something on their iPads.
 (Read more about home education here).
 Then we’ll head to the beach until dinner where we’ll grab curry or pasta and watch the sun set.
 When the mozzies and sandflies make an appearance it’s time to head back to the apartment where we do more reading, work, yoga, listen to podcasts and watch movies.

 We have really enjoyed visiting the colonial city of Galle; with Dutch and Portuguese influence it makes for a very pretty and history-rich trip, perfect for Sri Lanka travel blog inspiration.
-Check out what we’ve been up to in Galle here.
+Check out our family friendly guide to Galle here.